No-no77/otakucansavetheworld/_articles/hardsubs-are-unethical.md

 **WORK IN PROGRESS**

-[^1]: I'm not sure if this is an specific thing to J-pop but large part of the community still organize and share the content in giant collectively managed spreadsheets, where fansub groups go to share and storage links to specific episodes and events.
+[^1]: I'm not sure if this is a specific thing to J-pop but a large part of the community still organize and share the content in giant collectively managed spreadsheets, where fansub groups go to share and storage links to specific episodes and events.

-[^2]: Doujin can best be defined as independent derivative work made by the members of an specific fanbase.
+[^2]: Doujin can best be defined as independent derivative work made by the members of a specific fanbase.